Skip to main content

 12 mentions Positive Neutral Negative

 The monetization in the game has been widely criticized as a blatant cash grab, with many players expressing frustration over the prevalence of microtransactions for content that should have been included in the base game.
 Users report feeling disappointed by the lack of unlockable items and the high cost of additional content, which detracts from the overall enjoyment of the game.
-Despite some positive aspects of gameplay, the aggressive monetization strategy has left a negative impression on the community.
+Despite some positive gameplay elements, the aggressive monetization strategy has left a negative impression on the community.

 • “The microtransactions suck, but other than that, the game is fun and the racing is awesome as well.”